nvim-telekasten/telekasten.nvim/README.md

 - `search_notes()`: live grep for word under cursor in all notes (search in notes), via Telescope
 - `insert_link()` : select a note by name, via Telescope, and place a `[[link]]` at the current cursor position
 - `follow_link()`: take text between brackets (linked note) and open a Telescope file finder with it: selects note to open (incl. preview) - with optional note creation for non-existing notes, honoring the configured template
+- `yank_notelink` : yank a link to the current note, ready to paste
 - `setup(opts)`: used for configuring paths, file extension, etc.

 To use one of the functions above, just run them with the `:lua ...` command.